yahiae6643/github-tutorial/README.md

 > The most recent saved changes in your repository (or most recent commit) is called the `HEAD` commit
 > `-m` assigns any text after it as a message for the new commit, which can help you distinguish and pinpoint your commits

+`git log: Shows all previous versions / commits located in the repository of your project`
+> These commits include messages you made, the time it was made, the name of who made it, and a 40 character code called a `SHA`.
+The `SHA` can be used to distinguish commits between each other, but can be also used in removing a commit or reverting back to a commit you desire

+`git remote add origin url: Establishes the connection between your local repository and your remote repository in Github`
+>`remote` refers to setting up the connection b/w your local repository and the repository within github (the remote repository)
+>`add` refers to your remote repository and its commits
+>`origin` is a nickname for your remote repository
+>`url` means the url of your remote repository, the location of the remote repository (SHOULD BE SSH LINK)

+`git push -u origin master: Transfers your local commits to the remote repository`
+> `push` means sending your commits from your local repository into your remote repository
+> `-u` means upstream.
+This will make the terminal remember to always send the local commits to a certain branch in your remote repository
+> `origin` refers back to the nickname of the remote repository
+> `master` refers to the branch in the remote repository that should contain your local commits

+`git push: Just like "git push -u origin master," the command sends your local commits from your local repository to your remote repository in github.
+HOWEVER, it now has the knowledge on which branch in your remote repository to push the commits to.`
+> This command is used soon after using `git push -u origin master`

 ---
 ## Rolling Back Changes